Jacalz/rymdport/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Jacalz/rymdport/v3)](https://goreportcard.com/report/github.com/Jacalz/rymdport/v3)
 [![version](https://img.shields.io/github/v/tag/Jacalz/rymdport?label=version)](https://github.com/Jacalz/rymdport/releases/latest)

-Rymdport (formerly wormhole-gui) is a cross-platform application that lets you easily share files, folders, and text between devices.
+Rymdport (formerly wormhole-gui) is a cross-platform application that lets you easily and safely share files, folders, and text between devices.
-It uses the Go implementation of magic-wormhole, called [wormhole-william](https://github.com/psanford/wormhole-william), and compiles statically into a single binary.
+The data is sent peer-to-peer securely using end-to-end encryption using the same protocol as [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole).
+This means that Rymdport can talk not only to itself, but also to other wormhole clients.

-Rymdport is also compatible with sending to and receiving from other wormhole clients, such as the cli applications [wormhole-william](https://github.com/psanford/wormhole-william) and [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole).
+The transfers are implemented using [wormhole-william](https://github.com/psanford/wormhole-william) as a native [Go](https://go.dev/) implementation of magic-wormhole.
+As a result, Rymdport compiles into a native binary with no runtime dependencies while also outperforming the reference implementation of magic-wormhole.

 <p align="center">
   <img src="internal/assets/screenshot1.png" />
 </p>

-Built using the following Go modules:
+#### Rymdport is built using the following Go modules:
 - [fyne](https://github.com/fyne-io/fyne) (version 2.1.3)
 - [wormhole-william](https://github.com/psanford/wormhole-william) (version 1.0.6)
 - [compress](https://github.com/klauspost/compress) (version 1.15.0)